 Brean knows that people remember slogans and pictures.
 They can’t remember the wars.
 “Cause its show business.
 That’s why I’m here.
 “Naked girl, covered in Napalm.
 Napalm.
 Five marines Raising the Flag.
 Mount Suribachi.
 V for Victory.”
 “Remember the Maine”.

-The choir sing a stirring song revolving around the patriotic need to “guard our American borders” and “guard the American dream”.
+Bream understands the power of slogans to convince the public to patriotically support the war.
+The choir sings a stirring song revolving around the patriotic need to “guard our American borders” and “guard the American dream”.
 The public can be convinced that this war is about keeping our “country free”.

 In this case, the jingle about the “old shoe” ensures that the public eagerly awaits the return of the war hero, which is promised the day after the election result.
 This jingle penetrates their sub-conscious realities and members of the public contagiously chant and repeat the “old shoe” song.
 The director’s point is that through clever media and marketing tactics, through the power of persuasion, the government is able to turn a drug-addled criminal into a revered war hero.